storefront-x/storefront-x/docs/modules/debug-tools.md

 ![Debug Tools](/assets/images/debug-tools.png)

 :::tip
-Content of this page should update automatically.
-It thats not the case, refresh the page to see the latest data.
+Content of this page does not update automatically.
+To get fresh data, refresh the page.
 :::

 ## Development only